bewest/node-multienv/README.md

 ### Behavior
-If `WORKER_DIR`'s application fails, `multienv` will try to restart it up to 4 times, and then give up.
+If `WORKER_DIR`'s application fails, `multienv` will try to restart it up to 4 times, and then gives up.

 ## REST API

-There's a builtin REST API, of course, to manage basic CRUD operations.
+There's a built-in REST API, of course, to manage basic CRUD operations.
+The REST API edits and lists the `*.env` text files in `WORKER_ENV`.
+It can also select them by name, or by running cluster id.
+It can also create new environments, which cause new processes to start.

 ### **GET** `/cluster`
 `/cluster` returns a json description of all currently running processes.